course-dprep/Influence-of-festivals-on-Airbnb-prices/README.md

 # Research method

-Looks like we are going to use a ANOVA
+Looks like we are going to use a ANOVA.
+(Test)

 # Repository overview
 ```